Waiben (Thursday Island), Queensland, Australia born 1974

 Cairns, Queensland, Australia

-Technique: linocut, printed in black ink, from one block
+Materials & Technique: prints, ink; paper linocut, printed in black ink, from one block

 Brian Robinson is a multi-skilled artist who produces paintings, sculptures and prints.
 He grew up surrounded by his rich Kala Lagaw Ya cultural traditions in the Torres Strait.
 Although initially appearing like so many prints done by Torres Strait Islander artists, Robinson’s work differs.